Insights & Updates

 5 Technology recruitment trends in Singapore this 2021

-22 days ago by Grace Tham / Back to all blogs
+about 3 years ago by Grace Tham / Back to all blogs

 As tech recruiters, my colleagues and I are often asked for our observations of the technology recruitment market.
 I can say without a doubt that 2021 will be another year of digital transformation for organisations across the globe.
 The accelerators and disruptors we’ve seen in the past year amidst the pandemic convinced business leaders worldwide that innovation is and will remain pivotal to the success (and very existence) of their organisations.